How to Build a Retaining Wall

 Begin the second course with a half block (start every second row with a half block).
 With staggered joints, the wall will have more structural integrity.

-Quick Tip: To cut blocks, score a line around the block with a brick chisel, then tap until the block splits.
+Editor's Tip: To cut blocks, score a line around the block with a brick chisel, then tap until the block splits.
 If you need to make a lot of cuts or cut custom capstones, rent a masonry saw from a tool-rental shop.

 Some retaining-wall blocks have locking mechanisms that allow them to be built to about 4 feet tall without extra engineering.
 Because we used tumbled blocks with no locking mechanisms, we used a construction adhesive on alternate courses.
 Remember, with locking blocks, you can remove blocks and start over if you make a mistake.
 But adhesive permanently bonds blocks, so work carefully.